jes5199/starloom/docs/cursor/scratchpad.md

 3. A threshold of 8 points per day (3-hour data) is sufficient for 48-hour blocks
 4. The force_include parameter is still useful for cases that don't meet coverage criteria
 5. Clear debug logging is essential for understanding coverage calculations

+# Current Task: Fix Tests After Coverage Calculation Changes

+## Issues Identified
+1. Tests for data coverage were expecting the old gap-based calculation
+2. Several tests were looking for `"century"` and `"daily"` config keys, but we now use `"multi_year"` and `"forty_eight_hour"`
+3. `FortyEightHourBlock` tests were using `coeffs` attribute, but the implementation uses `coefficients`

+## Implementation Plan
+[X] Update coverage calculation tests
+  - Modify `test_partial_coverage` to expect 100% coverage with the new span-based calculation
+  - Update `test_perfect_coverage` to expect 25 points per day instead of 24

+[X] Update block selection tests
+  - Replace all references to `"century"` with `"multi_year"`
+  - Replace all references to `"daily"` with `"forty_eight_hour"`
+  - Update assertions to match the current implementation

+[X] Fix FortyEightHourBlock tests
+  - Change all references from `coeffs` to `coefficients`

+## Progress
+- Fixed `test_partial_coverage` and `test_perfect_coverage` in `test_block_selection.py`
+- Updated block type references in `test_block_selection.py` and `test_block_selection_edge_cases.py`
+- Changed attribute references in `test_weft_blocks.py`
+- Verified all tests now pass

+## Lessons Learned
+1. When changing core calculation methods, make sure to update all related tests
+2. Keep attribute names consistent across classes and tests
+3. Pay attention to test failures - they often reveal inconsistencies in naming or implementation
+4. After significant refactoring, run tests early to identify issues quickly